horstjens/ThePythonGameBook/readme.md

 I started the ThePythonGamebook project as an dokuwiki, but since 2021 I try to find a more 'pythonic' format for it.
 Currently experimenting with Sphinx.

-### File and Folder Structure:

-This Github repository reflects the file and folder structure of ThePythonGameBook's dokuwiki, its structure and working synapses :

-The dokuwiki structure is a bit more complex, because it split' into a 'data' folder for the text of the dokuwiki pages and into a seperate 'media' folder for images etc. Each folder has a top language folder (en, fr, de etc.).
-As for the moment (2020-05) only the English language part of Dokuwiki is activley maintained the 'en' folder is the only one mirrored into Github.
-In this Github repository, everything necessary to create a wiki page (data, media, external html) is merged into the same folder.